RI-SE/smirk/docs/System Test Specification.md

 - Zhang, Harman, Ma, and Liu, 2020.
 Machine Learning Testing: Survey, Landscapes and Horizons.
 IEEE Transactions on Software Engineering.

 # 2 ML Test Strategy <a name="strategy"></a>
 This section describes the overall ML test strategy.
-The SMIRK ML-based object detection component is tested on multiple levels.
+The SMIRK ML-based pedestrian recognition component is tested on multiple levels.

 - Dataset testing: This level refers to automatic checks that verify that specific properties of the dataset are satisfied.
 As described in the [ML Data Validation Results](https://github.com/RI-SE/smirk/blob/main/docs/Data%20Management%20Specification.md#6-ml-data-validation-results-s-), the data validation includes automated testing of the Balance desiderata.
 Zhang et al. (2020) refer to dataset testing as Input testing.
 - Model testing: Testing that the ML model provides the expected output.
 This is the primary focus of academic research on ML testing, and includes white-box, black-box, and data-box access levels during testing (Riccio et al., 2020).
 SMIRK model testing is done independently from model development and results in ML Verification Results [X] as described in Section 3.